icipe-official/vectoratlas-software-code/.devcontainer/README.md

 ## Build the container image

 The shell script below is example on how to build the [dev](./Dockerfile) container.
+Assumption is script is in `.devcontainer/.tmp` directory.

 ```bash
 #!/bin/bash